 Cong claims victory after India decides not to join RCEP

+"As BJP and Sh.
+Amit Shah indulge in fake credit seeking today, let them remember that Congress' forceful opposition made them back down," he claimed.
+He alleged that the BJP government "had gone overboard" in its zeal to sign RCEP.

-"A forceful opposition by Congress and Rahul Gandhi ensures that BJP government backs down from bartering the interests of farmers, dairy producers, fishermen, small and medium businesses at the altar of political expediency.
-A victory for all fighting for protecting national interests (sic)," he said on Twitter.
+"A forceful opposition by Congress and Rahul Gandhi ensures that BJP government backs down from bartering the interests of farmers, dairy producers, fishermen, small and medium businesses at the altar of political expediency (sic)," he said on Twitter.
 He said with "rampant unemployment, a sinking economy and deep agrarian crisis emanating from utter mismanagement of economy by BJP Government", signing RCEP would have been catastrophic.

+"By backing down at the behest of the Congress party and farmers groups, our government has been forced to take a correct decision," Surjewala said.
+"The Modi Government was pushing to sign RCEP agreement without addressing genuine concerns and national interests," he said, adding that no care was taken about farmers and MSMEs objections or national security interests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)